simransachar/commentAPIcode/README.md

 ### 5. <a name="5"></a>Delete Comment
 ####
 To delete a comment - Comment ID needs to be send via HTTP GET method.
-Since Conversational Relevance depends upon all the previous comments, database needs to be updated with any deleted comments.
+<b>Note: </b> Since Conversational Relevance depends upon all the previous comments, database needs to be updated with any deleted comments.

 | Name   | Values and Notes           |